 Guitar Hero Guitar (2005)

-Later guitars upped the precision and build quality, but the original PS2 guitar controlled helped fuel so many great memories of faux-rock fun.
+Later instruments upped the precision and build quality, but the original PS2 guitar controlled helped fuel so many great memories of faux-rock fun.

 Steel Battalion Controller (2002)

-Capcom used to take frequent risks, and never was that so obvious than with Steel Battalion's massive and expensive robot command center, which had 40-ish buttons and foot pedals.
+Capcom used to take frequent risks, and never was that so obvious than with Steel Battalion‘s massive and expensive robot command centre, which had 40-ish buttons and foot pedals.
 Madness.